marijnh/Eloquent-JavaScript/15_event.md

-happened, you can look at its `clientX` and `clientY` properties, which contain the event's ((coordinates)) (in pixels) relative to the top-left corner of the window, or `pageX` and `pageY`, which are relative to the top-left corner of the whole document.
+happened, you can look at its `clientX` and `clientY` properties, which contain the event's ((coordinates)) (in pixels) relative to the top-left corner of the window, or `pageX` and `pageY`, which are relative to the top-left corner of the whole document (which may be different, when the window has been scrolled).

 {{index "border-radius (CSS)", "absolute positioning", "drawing program example"}}